-The lounge has a classy entrance way with lots of white marble.
-Inside the look is cream with lots of old fashioned plane artwork on the walls along with a big clock.
+The lounge has a classy entranceway with lots of white marble.
+Inside the look is cream with lots of old-fashioned plane artwork on the walls along with a big clock.
 The seats reflect United’s signature blues and grey.
 A large window runs the length of the lounge, with great views, and a large bench runs parallel to the tendered bar, ideal for recharging devices and working with a view.

 In the First Class part of the lounge, there are many black and white leather seats and an array of fridges with soft drinks, beer, and wine.
-There are snacks; Burts crisps, pretzels, etc., and there is a self-serve bar with just about every spirit imaginable, which you can self serve out of the bottles.
+There are snacks; Burts crisps, pretzels, etc., and there is a self-serve bar with just about every spirit imaginable, which you can self-serve out of the bottles.

 For food, we tried breakfast, and you will find a fresh breakfast selection, smoked salmon, cold cuts, yogurt, fruit salad, fresh juice, cereal, and fruit.
 There are also some beautiful pastries and danishes and hot dishes, including scrambled eggs, baked beans, mushrooms, and sausages.
 6 hot dishes in total.
 Plus, you have an array of mini dishes in glasses that are completely delicious, and you can order things like eggs benedict a la carte.

 The Global First lounge is more luxurious than the main lounge with a tea lounge, wine room, and à la carte dining.
 An example of the a la carte lunch menu includes soup, duck, and crab starters.
 Mains include burgers, tomato, and mozzarella gnocchi, Hickory barbeque pulled pork, and Seabream risotto.
-Dessert was warm chocolate brownie or a cheese plate on this a la carte menu.
+Dessert was a warm chocolate brownie or a cheese plate on this a la carte menu.

 The bathrooms within the lounge are also well kept and classy with Cow Shed amenities, plus there are 8 showers in this lounge.

 The buffet in the main section is not as impressive but has similar hot options at breakfast with a buffet, including scrambled eggs, baked beans, mushrooms, and sausages.
 There are also old cuts, yogurt, fruit salad, fresh juice, cereal, and fruit along with bread, but there is no a la carte.
-Also on offer are fridges with juices, soft drinks, beer, and wine and tea and coffee machines.
+Also on offer are fridges with juices, soft drinks, beer, and wine, and tea and coffee machines.

 2. Air Canada Maple Leaf Lounge

 This Air Canada Star Alliance Lounge is across the corridor from the Singapore Airlines lounge near gate B36.
-It is smart with floor to ceiling windows on one side and grey seating, plus there is a big model of a plane in the middle.
+It is smart with floor-to-ceiling windows on one side and grey seating, plus there is a big model of a plane in the middle.
 It actually feels more premium and modern than the Singapore Airlines lounge.

 The large windows in this lounge are a huge highlight.
 They are enormous, and their size is accentuated by a high ceiling.
 They flood the lounge with natural light and offer a great view of the planes.